Agglutinins are antibodies that cause the red blood cells to clump together.

 If a disease linked to cold agglutinin is suspected, the person needs to be kept warm.

-Cold agglutinins; Weil-Felix reaction; Widal's test; Warm agglutinins; Agglutinins
+Cold agglutinins; Weil-Felix reaction; Widal test; Warm agglutinins; Agglutinins

-Jäger U, Lechner.
-Autoimmune hemolytic anemia.
-In: Hoffman R, Benz EJ Jr., Silberstein LE, et al, eds.
+Jäger U, Lechner K. Autoimmune hemolytic anemia.
+In: Hoffman R, Benz EJ Jr, Silberstein LE, et al, eds.
 Hematology: Basic Principles and Practice.
-56th ed.
-Philadelphia, PA: Elsevier Churchill Livingstone; 2012:chap 44.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2013:chap 44.